respoke/docs/src/tutorials/roles-and-permissions.md

 ### Concepts

-**Permissions** live in Respoke and **granularly govern what user may or may not do**, in Respoke.
+**Permissions** live in Respoke and **define what a user may or may not do** in Respoke.

 **Permissions** are granted by your application on a **per-token** basis.

 **Roles provide a way to group permissions**.
-They are created by you via your [dev console](https://portal.respoke.io/) or REST API.
+They are created by you via the [dev console](https://portal.respoke.io/) or REST API.

 ### Regarding Dev Mode

 It's only a few lines of code to get started developing with Respoke in development mode.
-If you have successfully logged an endpoint into Respoke and sent a message, you're probably already using development mode.
-The [Respoke Quickstart Guide](/) details how to place your Respoke app in development mode, connect, and send messages.
+The [Audio Chat](/js-library/audio-chat.html) example details how to place your Respoke app in development mode, connect, and send messages.
+If you have successfully logged an endpoint into Respoke and sent a message, then you're probably already using development mode.

 In development mode Respoke automatically assigns your endpoints a default role.
-This system role includes a wide set of permissions which make app setup and testing easy.
+This "system role" includes a wide set of permissions which make app setup and testing easy.

 The **development mode role** consists of the following permissions:
 - ability to list all groups that have been created